 How is bacterial meningitis spread?

-Fortunately, none of the bacteria that cause meningitis are as contagious as diseases like the common cold or the flu, and they are not spread by casual contact or by simply breathing the air where a person with meningitis has been.
+Fortunately, none of the bacteria that cause meningitis is as contagious as diseases like the common cold or the flu, and they are not spread by casual contact or by simply breathing the air where a person with meningitis has been.
 The germs live naturally in the back of our noses and throats, but they do not live for long outside the body.
 They are spread when people exchange respiratory or throat secretions (such as by kissing; sharing drinking containers, utensils, cigarettes, or coughing).

 The germ does not cause meningitis in most people.
 Instead, most people become carriers of the germ for days, weeks or even months.
 Being a carrier helps to stimulate your body's natural defense system.
 The bacteria rarely overcome the body’s immune system and cause meningitis or another serious illness